Northern Busway, Auckland: Background

 Prior to 2000, indicative scheme and station planning was undertaken by International Transport Planning Consultants (McCormick Rankin International) who were engaged by Serco on behalf of Transit.

 In 2000, the North Shore Busway Office was established with a team to focus both on the overall scheme as well as the station components.
 This reflected the nature of the proposed funding.
 McCormick Rankin undertook refined schematic design and the Busway Team focused on the community consultation and funding programmes.
+Original plans included a Northcote Point station proposed for Stafford Road, which Northcote residents lobbied against, and was removed from the plan in December 2000.

 The ARC held a regional Station Theming Design Competition in 2001 to select a consultant to develop a Theming Manual for application across all major public transport stations to the Auckland Region.
 This provided a distinctive design signature to the region visually linking all public transport facilities.
 MARIO MADAYAG/Jasmax Architects were selected as winners for the competition with part of their benefit being their commission on this concept design exercise.
 The ARC separately engaged MARIO MADAYAG/Jasmax to develop the Theming Manuals within the set parameters of that project.
 The project ran in parallel with the busway station concept design exercise but was heavily integrated as the pedestrian overbridge, stair lift towers and waiting enclosure developed concepts for the Busway were integrated with the Theming Manual.

 Concept, design and construction

 Concept design for the busway was developed by MRCagney (formerly McCormick Rankin Cagney), with detailed design and consultation completed by Mario Madayag Architecture, Jasmax, Beca Group, Opus and Connell Wagner.
 Fletcher Construction was responsible for construction.
 Akoranga, Smales Farm, and Sunnynook stations were built by NZ Strong Construction.

 Difficulties encountered included the nearby residential areas, the predominantly soft ground, and environmental efforts to protect New Zealand dotterel breeding grounds.
 Construction employed around 300 people at its peak, with around a million man-hours being invested, including shifts during 512 nights.

-A proposed station at Onewa was cancelled after local residents petitioned and protested against the scheme - claiming that it would increase traffic on neighbourhood streets.
+A proposed station at Onewa was cancelled after local residents petitioned and protested against the scheme – claiming that it would increase traffic on neighbourhood streets.